raystack/firehose/docs/reference/faq/index.md

 1. **SINK_REDIS_URLS** to be set to the cluster node URLs separated by comma as a delimiter.
 For example, `127.0.0.1:30004,127.0.0.1:30002,127.0.0.1:30003`
 2. **SINK_REDIS_DEPLOYMENT_TYPE** to be set as CLUSTER

-#### What all deployments types of Redis is supported ?

-Redis Sink currently supports Standalone and Cluster deployments of Redis.

 #### How to specify a template for the keys ?